MiyaSHs/Dots/README.md

 # Dots
 My dotfiles for Hyprland and Waybar

+Requirements are
-Requirements are just Hyprland and waybar, for theming i recommend catppuccin gtk, kvantum and cursors
+Hyprland, Waybar, Dunst and Wofi for theming i recommend catppuccin gtk, kvantum and cursors